jasontconnell/crudgeon/README.md

     - these will usually be included in the data files, not in the config like 1-7
 8. xmlroot (xml root element name)
     - this object is an xml root. you can use it like   //+xmlroot RootName
+9. class (class name)
+    - this was added most recent. to give the file all the control about the object name it generates. so you can avoid passing it in through the obj flag. the obj flag takes precedence if both are present.

 ## Text Templates